jacione/lauepy/README.md

 ### Peak finding tab

 The peak-finding routine uses `skimage.feature.peak_local_max()` to return the coordinates of local maxima within each image.
-Substrate peaks are masked during this process, and indexed only on the substrate-only image.
+During this process, the substrate peaks are indexed first, using the substrate-only composite image.
+Then a mask is generated by taking a binary dilation of the set of all pixels whose values were above the substrate peak threshold.
+Applying this mask to the original image stack effectively removes the substrate peaks from the data, allowing the routine to focus instead on the (typically much dimmer) sample peaks.
+The mask also includes three columns and one row (each two pixels wide) which have been observed to respond differently from the rest of the detector.

 | Parameter     | Config name                                        | Description                                                                                                                                                                                                           |
 |---------------|----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|